caso-computing/hw7/hw7/DESIGN.md

   **Note on the BST**:  Since the binary search table only makes sense with the DB's HashTable, I put the pointer to the root of the BST in the structure for the hashtable.
 This made more sense than tracking the BST as a seperate structure.
 The other reason was that when an entry was deleted from the hash
       table, it also had to be deleted from the BST.
 Otherwise, you could have pointers floating around to nodes that had alread been 'free()'.

+      Correction:  I made an update to the above.
+It was simpler to create a BST node with right and left pointers and a pointer to the customer record stored in the HT node in the hash table.
+It made the addition and deletion in the BST table a lot simpler.
+Before this, when I deleted a record, I would also replace the key in a ht node with the successors key.
+This had a nasty side affect of leaving the successors key in the wrong bucket on the hash table.
+The delinking of these two structures made the code much easier to implement.

+##Input Commands##
+  notes:  List will print out all records in the HT along with the customer rec.  list_ordered will print out only the bst keys.
+It also provides a helpful 'left, right' pointer output so one can visulize the structure of the tree itself.
+The form for each key is...
+            key:  keyname (email address)
+                left->node->keyname, right->node->keyname
+        There is also one hidden command, hey_hash that prints out the hash number for any data inputed on the next line.
+It also prints the bucket number generated from that hash key.

 **Limitations**
   o  There is no checking to ensure any of the data base fields make sense.  eg, I don't' check